Lamb or Goat Kawarma

-Kawarma is a traditional dish made from tender chopped lamb, typically served with hummus, but the origins of the recipe are much deeper and rooted in tradition.
-In the days before refrigeration, fatty pieces of meat would be salted, cut into small pieces, and then slowly cooked until the fat renders.
-After the fat was rendered, the meat would be preserved in it to cover.
+After the fat was rendered, the lamb mixture would be preserved in it.
 As long as the meat was completely covered with fat, no air, and with it, bacteria, could get in to spoil the meat.
 Similar processes, or preservation methods known as “air-exclusion” have been used around the world in various cultures.

 At home, you can easily make a small batch of kawarma with our grass fed lamb or goat, using some of our rendered tallow, or even substituting oil in a pinch.
 Tallow is preferable though, since it firms when cooled, allowing for the best air-tight seal after cooling and refrigerating.
 After slow-cooking in the oven, you can ladle out the pieces of slow-cooked, lamb, fry them a bit, and add to anything you like, but we recommend them with eggs, per chefs recipe, but doing a google search for kawarma can show you some additional ideas.
-Give it a try when you have some extra fat laying around!

 Shepherd Song Farm: Grass to table.
 We raise lambs & goats traditionally, humanely and sustainably.
 100% Grass Fed, Pasture Raised, Never Confined, no Hormones, Grains or Animal Byproducts.
 Born, raised and processed in the U.S.A.
 Good for you and good for the environment.